oVirt/ovirt-site/source/feature/feature-template.html.md

 Expand on the summary, if appropriate.
 A couple sentences suffices to explain the goal, but the more details you can provide the better.

-### User Experience

-If this feature is noticeable by its target audience, how will their experiences change as a result?
-Describe what they will see or notice.

 ### Benefit to oVirt

 What is the benefit to the oVitt project?
 If this is a major capability update, what has changed?
 If this is a new feature, what capabilities does it bring?
 Why will oVirt become a better distribution or project because of this feature?